Why Do I Sweat From My Neck At Night? | Causes & Steps

 Mind Fluids And Timing

-Thirst at night is common, but large boluses of fluid close to lights out lead to wake-ups and sweat.
+Thirst at night is common, but large boluses of fluid close to lights out lead to wake-ups and discomfort.
 Sip during the day, and taper in the evening.
 If you’re on diuretics, ask about dose timing.

 What A Clinician May Check